scuzzydude/asimov/asimov.md

 [^6]: And what kind of unbiased, unconflicted real expert wants to work for a politician?

-[^7]: The nomenclature is a tribute to Bitcoin, but admitting confusing, especially when you start a sentence with (b)itcoin.
+[^7]: The nomenclature is a tribute to Bitcoin, but confusing, especially when you start a sentence with (b)itcoin.

 [^8]: *Where is the Love?* by Black Eyed Peas